 I could hardly wait…..

-Alun it turned out was in mourning, his beloved wife had passed away only four months earlier and remained inconsolable even to the day.
+Alun it turned out was in mourning, his beloved wife had passed away only four months earlier and he remained inconsolable even to the day.
 I gave him a hug only managing to get my arms to halfway around his front but nonetheless conveying my sympathy.
 He cried unashamedly on my shoulder, huge man tears rolling down his face and cascading from his chins like a water feature.
 My heart broke for him.

 Over the following days John still visited the bridge but preferred watching it from a distance, all the wailing and crying from Alun was clearly distracting for John and I guess it didn’t look so good on his video.
 Autism is so egocentric.